Carroll, New Hampshire: Geography

 New Hampshire Route 115 leads from Carroll to Jefferson, with scenic views of Whitefield, Lancaster and the northern White Mountains.

 A substantial portion of the town is part of the White Mountain National Forest, including Cherry Mountain ("Mount Martha", at 3554 ft above sea level), which is traversed by the Cohos Trail; and part of the Dartmouth Range, which contains Mount Deception, the 3670 ft summit of which is the highest point in town.
-The southeast corner of town boasts the Mount Washington Hotel and the height of land in Crawford Notch.
+The southeastern corner of town boasts the Mount Washington Hotel and the height of land in Crawford Notch.
 The Ammonoosuc River rises at the confluence of several brooks and flows westward generally along Route 302 through town.
 The Saco River begins at Saco Lake in Crawford Notch and runs south-southeast to the Maine coast.

 According to the United States Census Bureau, the town has a total area of 130.3 km2, of which 0.06 km2 are water, comprising 0.05% of the town.
 Carroll lies almost fully within the Connecticut River watershed, leading south to Long Island Sound; the southernmost tip of the town surrounding Saco Lake, however, is part of the Saco River watershed, leading east to the Gulf of Maine.